sil-dev/P1000SDK/README.md

 ```
 p1000Manager.getTransactionId()
 ```
-3. Once the Ucuberequest object is created and set proceed with the excecution. e.g
+3. Once the p1000Request object is created and set proceed with the excecution. e.g
 ```
 	p1000Manager.execute(uCubeRequest,new UCubeCallBacks() {